enclave-networks/docs.enclave.io/guides/how-to-securely-access-your-synology-nas-drive-with-enclave.md

 Okay, lets get started.

-> If you have opened administrative access ports on your Synology NAS drive to the public Internet (default ports are 5000, 5001 and 22 for SSH), you should re-consider if they really need to be open and close those ports if not.
+> If you have opened administrative access ports on your Synology NAS drive to the public Internet (default ports are 5000, 5001 and 22 for SSH) you should re-consider if they really need to be open and close those ports if not.
 They are the default HTTP and HTTPS web server ports for Synology DSM and allow access to the administration console.

 <br />